 In 1905 the church moved 100 yards nearer the centre of Cheam Village to a prominent position at the junction of the Malden Road and Park Road and on the brow of the hill leading out of the Village towards North Cheam.
 It was a move from a village chapel to a suburban church.
 This remains CBC’s place of worship to this day, though an enlargement of the church did take place in 1938 / 39.

 Other buildings have been attached to the church – `new’ halls on the Malden Road were added in 1923 though these are now known as ‘old’ halls.
 These are currently used by the Pre-School.
 Further halls were built in 1971 and these are in very regular use for prayer and study groups and other activities that involve the whole spectrum of ages from young to old.
-The adjacent printing works and stationary shop, Dunns, was purchased in 1997 and this was converted into a coffee / snack drop in shop.
+The adjacent printing works and stationery shop, Dunns, was purchased in 1997 and this was converted into a coffee / snack drop in shop.
 During the day it is for all ages and in the evenings for youth work.
 The thriving children’s and youth ministry is a very important focus of the CBC’s life.

 In 2002 the church faced a major challenge when a property developer sought to take over the church’s land to build a supermarket with the church being relocated to a nearby site.
 After much discussion and prayer, members were united and agreed to reject the offer.